Dikshit15/fastApiPoc/README.md

 # fastApiPoc
-Creating a sample project to learn about FastAPI in Python
+Creating a sample book management system, which will have book information, author information and will allow users to issue/return book from the library.